srimuthurajesh/Finance-notes/Equity/fundamentalAnalysis.md

    medium/high pe means safe, low pe means risk stocks
 - need to compare with sector PE
 #### 3. Balance sheet
-1. Profit/loss sheet - info about PL
+1. **Profit/loss sheet** - info about PL
-2. Balance sheet  - info about assets and loans
+2. **Balance sheet**  - info about assets and loans
-    1. **Reserve** - money available after paying all expenses
+    1. **Reserves** - funds set aside to pay future obligations
-    2. **Borrowings** - banks will have more of it, but no issues
+    2. **Borrowings** - bank sector will have more of it, but no issues
-        1. Short term borrowings: less than year
+        1. **Short term borrowings**: less than year
-        2. Long term borrowings: more than 1 years
+        2. **Long term borrowings**: more than 1 years
-        3. Lease liabilities:
-    3. Liability
+        3. **Lease liabilities**:
+    3. **Liability** - loans yet to repay
-    4. Asset
+    4. **Asset**
-        1. Fixes asset - Land building, vehicles etc
+        1. Fixes asset - Land, building, machineries, Equipments, vehicles etc
         2. Other assets -
+            1. Inventories - yet to delivery/sell products
+            2. Trade receivable - delivered but money not received
+            3. Cash equivalents - liquid cash, bonds
+        3. Investments
+        4. CWIP - capital work in progress, once it done will move into fixed assets
-4. Share holding pattern  - promoters should hold most share
+4. **Share holding pattern**  - promoters should hold most share